Access Denied

 Khua Kling: Our authentic recipe for spicy southern Thai curry

-Basically, it is a dry curry that can be prepared with any type of meat.
+Basically, it's a dry curry that can be prepared with any type of meat.

-This dish is prepared with our fresh Pak Dai paste , also known as Khua Kling paste .
-We make it here in Bavaria, following a genuine Thai recipe.
+The dish is prepared with our fresh Pak Dai Paste, which is also called Khua Kling Paste.
+We make this according to an authentic Thai recipe, here in Bavaria.

 Khua Kling Curry Gaeng Pak Dai Paste